-Just like websites, you can use contentAttributeSet to define meta properties of that screen which makes it discoverable in Apple’s Spotlight and direct users to that particular screen using deep links.
+Just like websites, you can use contentAttributeSet to define the meta properties of that screen which makes it discoverable in Apple’s Spotlight and directs users to that particular screen using deep links.

 With CoreSpotlight Indexing, Apple allows your development team to label all the app screens you want to index with a “uniqueIdentifier” for all “CSSearchableItem(s)”.

 If you use Spotlight Indexing effectively for your mobile app, you can use it as one of the ways when wondering how to increase app engagement and user retention.

 How to Increase App Engagement And User Retention – Final Words